Wally Jay

-Wah Leong Jay (June 15, 1917 – May 29, 2011), better known as Wally Jay, was an American martial artist who primarily studied and taught jujutsu and judo.
-He was the founder of the Gendai Budo martial art Small Circle JuJitsu.
+Wah-leong "Wally" Jay (June 15, 1917 – May 29, 2011), was an American martial artist who primarily studied and taught jujutsu and judo.
+He was the founder of the Gendai Budo martial art Small Circle Jujitsu.

 Biography

 Jay was born in Hawaii of Chinese descent.
 At age 11, he began to study boxing under a community program.
 By the age of 18 he was studying jujitsu under Paul Kaelemakule.
 In 1938, Wally enrolled at Oregon State College where he studied medicine and agriculture.
 In 1940, he studied Danzan Ryu jujutsu under Juan Gomez and learned judo under the former Hawaiian Champion, Ken Kawachi.
 Jay and his wife Bernice were awarded a Certificate of Mastery by Seishiro Okazaki, the founder of Danzan Ryu jujutsu, on February 22, 1948.